MarkCummins-SETU/Scripting-for-Cybersecurity/Lab3/3.1/Lab3-1.md

 ---

 ## Overview
 This lab guides you through essential command-line skills used extensively in cybersecurity: piping and redirection, text processing, automation with Bash, using `curl`/`wget` for web interaction, parallel host discovery, hashing, and combining small tools to build workflows.
-The exercises are practical and lightweight so they can be completed in a 2-hour lab session.

 ## Learning Outcomes
 By the end of this lab you should be able to: